Financial Hardship Grants

 To be eligible for financial assistance, applicants must be:

-- Retired, retrenched or resigned from employment after completing 10 or more years of continuous service with Westpac Group or a spouse or dependant of same in the event of death of a retired employee;
+- Retired, retrenched or resigned from employment after 10 years of continuous service at Westpac Group and aged 50+ years at the time employment ceased and now retired

-- Experiencing significant financial hardship involving an inability to meet basic needs, and able to provide documentation to confirm financial position.
+- Experiencing significant financial hardship involving an inability to meet basic needs and can provide documentation to confirm financial position.

 Financial assistance is available for specific purposes.
 Grants are primarily provided for the following categories: